giejay/Immich-Android-TV/README.md

 - Slideshow of the photos/videos
 - Playing the slideshow with a configured interval
 - Setting the app as the screensaver
+- All sorts of sorting options for albums and photos.
+Being able to sort specific albums.

 ## Joining the Open Test
 You can join the open test here: https://play.google.com/apps/testing/nl.giejay.android.tv.immich